Model M Screen Reader Keypad

 History

-Work for what would become the IBM Screen Reader began in 1984 as a project for an 'audio access system' by Jim Thatcher, a then mathematician working at IBM[4][4]
+Work on what would become the IBM Screen Reader began in 1984 as a project for an "audio access system" by Jim Thatcher, a then mathematician working at IBM.
+His work culminated in IBM announcing in 1986 that IBM Screen Reader was coming for DOS[4][4]

 American Foundation for the Blind - A History of Accessibility at IBM [accessed 2023-03-06].

 .
-Simultaneously on 26th January 1988, the IBM Screen Reader Keypad's application for grant of equipment authorisation was registered with the FCC[5][5]
+On 26th January 1988, the IBM Screen Reader Keypad's FCC application was registered[5][5]

 FCCID.io - International Business Machines Corporation 9SA6450602 [accessed 2023-03-06].